-PERMA is a new theory of Well being developed within the field of positive Psychology by Dr Martin Seligman and his team.
-His theory suggest when we pay deliberate attention to these 5 elements and take positive action towards them we will not only improve our individual well being, but also that of our organisations and communities.
+PERMA is a theory of Well being developed within the field of positive Psychology by Dr Martin Seligman and his team.
+His theory suggest when we pay deliberate attention to 5 elements and take positive action towards them we will not only improve our individual well being, but also that of our organisations and communities.

 PERMA stands for:

 Positive emotions – Barbara Fredrickson has found that positive emotions actually play a vital role in our success, not just individually, but in terms of our workplaces and our communities.
 Positive emotions enable us to broaden our ‘thought action repertoire’ which means we are more likely to try new things, step out of our comfort zone, contact friends, take on new challenges and experience more in general.
 When we broaden our experiences we learn and grow which builds lasting social, physical and emotional resources.
 This in turn develops our confidence, resilience and positive emotion which places us in an upwards spiral where we become more positive, we do more, learn more and well being increases.

 Engagement – Seligman has created a table of 24 signature strengths and has found that when we are using these strengths, not only are we not focusing on our negatives, but we become more engaged, often entering a state of Flow and our general well being significantly improves.